Thomas Nangle: Early life

 Nangle was born in St. John's, Newfoundland, the son of a tailor.
 He was educated at St. Bonaventure College before attending All Hallows College seminary in Dublin and St. Patrick's, Carlow College in Ireland.

 Nangle was ordained in the Roman Catholic priesthood in 1913 at the Basilica of St. John the Baptist in St. John's.
 When the Great War broke out, he enlisted in the Newfoundland Regiment in 1915.
 He became the regiment's padre and eventually gained the rank of lieutenant-colonel.
 While on furlough in 1917, he returned to St. John's, Newfoundland to deliver popular lectures about the experiences of the troops and calling for new recruits to join the war effort.

 Public service career

 Following the war, Nangle was appointed by the Dominion of Newfoundland's government as the Director of War Graves, Registration, Enquiries and Memorials.
 He was also made the country's representative on the Imperial War Graves Commission in London, where he supervised the construction of memorials to Newfoundland soldiers.
 These included the National War Memorial at King's Beach in St. John's.
 He was also responsible for the "Trail of the Caribou" memorials in each of the noteworthy battlefields where the Royal Newfoundland Regiment fought: Beaumont Hamel, Gueudecourt, Masnières, and Monchy-le-Preux in France, Courtrai/Kortrijk in Belgium, and Gallipoli in Turkey.
-While in London, Nangle acted as the High Commissioner of Newfoundland to the United Kingdom from 1923 to 1924.